HackerShohag/FloatUI/README.md

 Note that some of the properties are predefined, so use it cautiously.
 A detailed example can be found in the example dir.

 #Compiling the example project
-Uncomment the lines from `# Example Project` to the last line to compile this project as an standalone application.
+Uncomment the lines from `# Example Project` to the last line in `CMakeLists.txt` to compile this project as an standalone application.

     qt_add_executable(ExampleProject example/example.cpp)
     qt_add_qml_module(ExampleProject